-Bottom line: If you have the time and want guaranteed amazing lamb chops without the stress of worrying about over cooking, sous vide is a great way to go.
+Bottom line: If you have the time and want guaranteed amazing tender lamb chops without the stress of worrying about over cooking, lamb sous vide is a great way to go.

 These sous vide lamb chops are fabulous with 15-minute hasselback sweet potatoes (especially of you’re finishing the chops on the grill), crispy oven roasted potatoes, curried rice with raisins, coconut Jasmine rice with chili crisps and grilled carrots with balsamic glaze.

 Tailor To Your Taste

 Seasoning: In addition to salt, pepper and garlic powder, try a bit of cumin and/or oregano.

-Chimichurri: Vary the herbs you use with the parsley to make the chimichurri.
+Chimichurri: Vary the fresh herbs you use with the parsley to make the chimichurri.
 Good examples are cilantro, chives and oregano.
 If you like mint and can’t find mint leaves, add a couple of teaspoons of bottled mint sauce.

 Skip the homemade chimichurri and use a bottled chimichurri sauce, mint jelly or any fruit chutney.